 BHRC will be putting together a working group to consider what avenues are available to hold China to account for the treatment of Uyghur people in Xinjiang.
 If you would like to be involved, please contact us at coordination@barhumanrights.org.uk.

-A powerful and immensely brave documentary aired on 15th July on ITV, Undercover: Inside China's Digital Ghulag, and demonstrates the scale of the problem.
+A powerful and immensely brave documentary is being aired on 15th July on ITV called Undercover Inside China's Digital Ghulag which demonstrates the scale of the problem.